Retirement Reforms: A Bipartisan Success Story

 Recognizing that voluntary, supplemental savings are an important means of augmenting employee retirement readiness, the State of Delaware launched a program for state employees akin to a 401(k)-style plan almost twenty years ago.
 Soon thereafter, the myriad of retirement plans for state teachers (which varied by school district and numbered over 100 providers) was consolidated to a retinue of 13 vendors under a single state-run “teachers plan.”

 The two plans – employees and teachers – are legally separate but essentially identical.
 Employees and teachers direct money from their paychecks into federally tax-advantaged savings accounts sponsored by the State but over which the participant has investment discretion.
-The State’s plans are overseen by a
+The State’s plans are overseen by a Board comprised of elected officials, cabinet secretaries, state employees and members of the public appointed by the Governor.
+The Office of the State Treasurer supports the Board and manages the administration of the plans via a network of record-keepers, investment vendors, compilation firms, accountants and attorneys.

 A Poor State of Affairs